This post may contain affiliate links. See my disclosure for more info.

 Plus, beans or lentils are a great addition to really stretch the meal.
 They’re an inexpensive way to add protein and fiber to your dishes.

 9. buy what’s in season

 If you’re buying a watermelon in the middle of December vs. the middle of July, you’ll see that the prices vary greatly.
 Not only is it going to be more expensive in December, but the flavor is going to be much less desirable.

 Buying produce that’s in season is going to be more flavorful, and kinder to your wallet.
 Take a look at the seasonal produce guide to see what’s in season right now.

 10. buy multi-purpose ingredients

 Let’s say you’re cooking 5 meals at home this week.
 Trying to buy several different ingredients for each recipe can really add up.
-Sure, you’ll save more money than if you’re going out to eat, but it still may fall outside of your budget.
+And yes, you’ll save more money than if you’re going out to eat, but it still may fall outside your budget.

 11. buy it whole

 If you’re using chicken for example in multiple dishes, buying a whole chicken and roasting it yourself will supply several meals from that one purchase.
 If you’re buying just the chicken breasts and then just the drumsticks, it’s going to cost more overall.